dotnet/designs/proposed/logging-generator.md

 where `(s, e) => s.ToString()` is the format callback.

-In general with C# 10, `$"Hello `{name}`"` would call the built-in string interpolation builder in the framework.
+By default with C# 10, `$"Hello `{name}`"` above would call the built-in string interpolation builder in the framework.
 But for our logging scenario, we need an overload of `Log` taking `CustomLoggerParamsBuilder` if we are aiming for compiler to be able to use our custom builder instead.

 Given the overload is available, the compiler would be able to translate the above call to: